Slow And Steady: Vinyl Survives

 When it comes to production, vinyl is a little bit of a mystery.
 We know how CDs, cassettes and mp3s are made and reproduced because we can do all these things at home.
 Vinyl, not so much.
 Visiting a plant where vinyl is pressed into records something like stepping back in time.

 When I met Will Socolov, the owner of EKS Manufacturing, at his vinyl factory in the East New York neighborhood of Brooklyn, the temperatures outside were freezing, but inside without any heat on ("You can't have big fans," Socolov says.
 "They make dust fly all over the place"), the temperature inside is 76 degrees.

-EKS makes most of the seven-inch singles released by Mexican Summer, employing a process essentially hasn't changed in 50 years.
+EKS makes most of the seven-inch singles released by Mexican Summer, using a process that hasn't changed much in 50 years.

 "Once the steam is done, cold water goes in and cools the record," he says.
 "Once the record is cool, the press opens back up again, the record is then gripped and moved forward.
 The record is then trimmed and tipped over onto the spindle, and while that's happening, the next record's being made."

 Socolov has been part of the New York City music scene since disco and punk were mixing in clubs downtown.
 Some of the machines at EKS have been around nearly twice that long, and nobody make them any more, which means that when something breaks, Socolov has two choices: get a new part specially made, or cannibalize an old machine.

 "I know pressing plants that have gone out of business that people have bought not to get the presses," he says.
 "They bought it to get the parts."

 Not that there are many plants left to raid.